MicrosoftDocs/azure-docs/articles/api-management/api-management-subscriptions.md

 Each API Management instance comes with an immutable, all-APIs subscription (also called an *all-access* subscription).
 This built-in subscription makes it straightforward to test and debug APIs within the test console.

 > [!WARNING]
-> The all-access subscription enables access to every API in an API Management service instance and should only be used by authorized users.
-Never use this subscription for routine access to APIs or embed the all-access subscription key in a client application.
+> The all-access subscription enables access to every API in the API Management instance and should only be used by authorized users.
+Never use this subscription for routine API access or embed the all-access subscription key in client apps.

 > [!NOTE]
 > If you're using an API-scoped subscription or the all-access subscription, any [policies](api-management-howto-policies.md) configured at the product scope aren't applied to requests from that subscription.